Table of Content:

 What is Passive Voice?

-Here, the subject receives the action instead of actually performing it.
+In a passive voice sentence, the subject receives the action instead of actually performing it.

-In other words the focus of the sentence shifts from the action performer to the object that is affected by the action
+In other words the focus of the sentence shifts from the action performer to the object that is affected by the action.

 Note that, passive voice is grammatically correct, but the grammar rules change, and the subject and object shift their roles.